martinpoljak/rb.rotate/README.md

 2. create the `<gem-path>/lib/paths.conf` file with path to `rotate.yaml` file,
-3. change paths in `rotate.yaml` file to directories appropriate for your platfom.
+3. change paths in `rotate.yaml` file to directories appropriate for your platfom,

-If you report the right configuration locations with output of `rb.rotate sysname` back to project, it's no problem to add support for your platform too.
+4. [report][1] back to project output of `rb.rotate sysname` and appropriate configuration locations for including in next release.

 Status
 ------